Overview of the project

 The diagnosis allowed:

-- for consultation with more than 240 market women gardeners, processors and restaurant owners
+- Consultation with more than 240 market women gardeners, processors and restaurant owners

-- to identify precisely the needs of the different groups and build the training program
+- Identication of the needs of the different groups and building the training program

-This project is 100% funded by the French Development Agency.
+This project is 100% funded by the French Development Agency in response to Covid-19 pandemic.

 To respond to climate challenges and reduce gender inequalities, we participate with our partners in the transformation of territories through the implementation of collective projects led by women in many countries, particularly on the African continent.